YutongJ/YutongJ.github.io/_posts/2020-09-01-how-to-use-cluster.md

 This is where we interact with cluster, e.g. installing packages, submitting jobs, etc.

 **How:**\
-Open terminal/PowerShell on your computer, and then login using `ssh` with command:
+Open terminal (or PowerShell) on your computer, and then login using `ssh` with command:
-\normalsize

 ```bash
 ssh netid@clogin01.sph.emory.edu
 ```